Eagle Eye Energy Center

 Renewable power with leading economic and environmental benefits

-Another great benefit of this project?
-Solar projects like Eagle Eye Solar Project conserve Arizona’s precious water (~350 million gallons annually for this project alone).
-That’s because solar, unlike traditional steam-powered turbines, doesn’t consume water for each unit of energy (kWh) produced.
+Another great benefit of energy projects like Eagle Eye Energy Center, is the reduced reliance on local water sources (~350 million gallons annually for this project alone).
+That’s because the technology selected for the Eagle Eye Energy Center will not utilize traditional steam-powered turbines, significantly reducing the overall water consumption per unit of energy (kWh) produced.

 Clean, renewable solar power